 FDA moves to ease restrictions on blood donations for men who have sex with men

-The Food and Drug Administration plans to propose easing restrictions on blood donations by men who have sex with men.
+The U.S. Food and Drug Administration issued proposed guidance Friday to ease restrictions on blood donations by men who have sex with men.

-A senior official not authorized to speak publicly about the decision tells NPR the agency intends to unveil the new guidance on Friday.
 The change is expected to take effect after a public comment period.
-The Washington Post first reported on the latest development.

 The restrictions on donating blood date back to the early days of the AIDS epidemic and were designed to protect the blood supply from HIV.
 Originally, gay and bisexual men were completely prohibited from donating blood.
 Over time, the FDA relaxed the lifetime ban, but still kept in place some limits.